 At the Redondo Beach Civic Center, 415 Diamond Street, off Pacific Coast Highway.

-At 4:30 PM on the scheduled date, with the program running through the early evening and the tree lit toward the end.
+In the late afternoon on the scheduled date, with the program running through the early evening and the tree lit toward the end.

 No — the Riviera Village Holiday Stroll is a separate event on a different day in the Riviera Village commercial district.
 The Civic Center Holiday Music & Tree Lighting is the official civic event.
 Many families do both.